sergiofgonzalez/eloquent-js/chapter14-the-dom/README.md

 ### Handling Attributes

 Most of the attributes can be acccessed through properties of the same name on the element's DOM object (e.g. `href` for `<a>`, `alt` for `<img>`...).
+Note that as the commonly used attribute `class`, is a reserved keyword in JavaScript, you have to access it using `className` as in `document.body.className='dark-theme'`.

 As HTML also allows you to set custom attributes on HTML elements, the methods `getAttribute()` and `setAttribute()` are available.

 | NOTE: |
 | :---- |
 | It is a standard practice to prefix custom attributes on HTML elements with `data-` to ensure they do not conflict with standard attributes. |

 ### Layout